Nithur-M/work-from-anywhere/developer-jobs.md

             <tr>
                 <td colspan="3">
                 <details><summary>Description</summary>
                 <div class="section page-centered" data-qa="job-description"><div><b style="font-size: 18px">Location: Remote - Anywhere </b>(Open to applicants located anywhere around the globe.)</div><div>&nbsp;</div><div>At 10up, we call developers like you <i>engineers</i> because you aren’t just a “coder”: you’re an innovative problem solver that uses web programming skills to divine smart, creative solutions to client challenges.
 As a Senior JavaScript Developer at 10up, you are an integral part in building custom-crafted UIs utilized by millions of people daily.
 10uppers have been pushing the boundaries of WordPress for over 12 years—become an engineer that innovates the internet by building state-of-the-art web fronts alongside a top-in-the-field team.</div><div><br></div><div>You’ll work on a combination of unique builds and ongoing support engagements that help season your skills.
 As a leading digital agency, 10up’s client roster spans from innovative startups and impactful non-profits to some of the biggest names in the industry, such as ESPN, Google, The New York Times Co., Microsoft, and The Nobel Prize Committee.</div><div><br></div><div>As a 10upper, you have options for flexible and alternative work schedules.
 Intentionally remote since day one, spanning six continents and 40 countries, 10up fully embraces the benefits of distributed work.</div><div><br></div></div><div class="section page-centered"><div><h3>What you will do: </h3><ul class="posting-requirements plain-list"><ul><li>Lead, architect, and build React projects with modern JavaScript.</li><li>Estimate JavaScript work and modularize goals into clearly defined, executable tasks.</li><li>Coach and mentor teammates to boost the team's JavaScript and engineering abilities.</li><li>Skillfully connect engineering deliverables to client business objectives.</li><li>Ultimately you will make the web better by finely crafting apps, and tools that reach millions of online visitors every day.</li></ul></ul></div></div><div class="section page-centered"><div><h3>About you: </h3><ul class="posting-requirements plain-list"><ul><li>You love building scalable web-based JavaScript applications with ES6+, React, and Node.</li><li>You are well-versed with the architectural concepts behind React - state and data management, JSX, creating a componentized system, and JavaScript tooling.</li><li>You are knowledgeable of WordPress as a platform, including custom post types, taxonomies, and use of WordPress beyond typical “blog” use cases.</li><li>You have a code portfolio of real-world samples.
-Link us to your best custom work on GitHub and you’ll never have to do any live coding or whiteboard testing!&nbsp;</li><li>You prefer to work fully remote and are effectively engaging in a distributed team from the location of your choosing.</li></ul></ul></div></div><div class="section page-centered"><div><h3>Benefits of interest:</h3><ul class="posting-requirements plain-list"><ul><li>Multiple paid time off programs, including accrued PTO, parental leave, bereavement leave, and company holidays – including an all-company break from Christmas Eve to New Years Day.</li><li>Health, dental, and life insurance programs (available for United States team members).</li><li>Retirement contribution programs (currently available in the U.S. and U.K.).</li><li>Flexible and alternate schedule programs - including options for 4-day work week (Monday-Thursday) configurations.</li><li>$3,000 USD accrued annually in professional development budget for you to spend on conferences, training, or to buy back time for programs like independent study.</li><li>Global Company summits – opportunities to meet, socialize and learn with fellow 10uppers in person at remarkable destinations.&nbsp;</li><li>An end-of-year all-hands bonus program, along with smaller opportunities for recognition throughout the year.</li><li>A Director of Engineering that supports your career growth and development.</li></ul></ul></div></div><div class="section page-centered"><div><h3>What's next? </h3><ul class="posting-requirements plain-list"><ul><li>If you are passionate about 10up's mission and think you have what it takes to be successful in this role even if you don't check all the boxes, please apply.
+Link us to your best custom work on GitHub and you’ll never have to do any live coding or whiteboard testing!&nbsp;</li><li>You prefer to work fully remote and are effectively engaging in a distributed team from the location of your choosing.</li></ul></ul></div></div><div class="section page-centered"><div><h3>Benefits of interest:</h3><ul class="posting-requirements plain-list"><ul><li>Multiple paid time off programs, including accrued PTO, parental leave, bereavement leave, and company holidays – including an all-company break from Christmas Eve to New Years Day.</li><li>Health, dental, and life insurance programs (available for United States team members).</li><li>Retirement contribution programs (currently available in the U.S. and U.K.).</li><li>Flexible and alternate schedule programs - including options for 4-day work week (Monday-Thursday) configurations.</li><li>$3,000 USD accrued annually in professional development budget for you to spend on conferences, training, or to buy back time for programs like independent study.</li><li>Global Company summits – opportunities to meet, socialize and learn with fellow 10uppers in person at remarkable destinations.&nbsp;</li><li>An end-of-year all-hands bonus program, along with smaller opportunities for recognition throughout the year.</li><li>A Director of Engineering that supports your career growth and development.</li></ul></ul></div></div><!--[2022-11-28] [GOLD-2535] Remove payTransparencyV1 when feature flag is fully removed--><div class="section page-centered" data-qa="salary-range"><div>$70,000 - $130,000 a year</div><small><div>The expected annual salary range for this position is between $70,000 and $130,000 USD.
+Compensation is determined based on a variety of factors including relevant experience, other job related qualifications/skills, geographic location, and business needs.</div></small></div><div class="section page-centered" data-qa="closing-description"><div><b style="font-size: 18px">Join our team!&nbsp;</b></div><div><br></div><div>If you are passionate about 10up's mission and think you have what it takes to be successful in this role even if you don't check all the boxes, please apply.
 We'd appreciate the opportunity to personally review your application.
-Everyone gets a response.
-Read more about <a href="https://drive.google.com/file/d/1nQ9yWRqfDAdrriYRnBNzYo7w59auYxMe/view" class="postings-link">What to Expect</a> through our Recruiting process.</li><li>We don't want you to miss any communication from us!
-To ensure you receive updates on your application, please add&nbsp;<a href="mailto:jobs@10up.com" class="postings-link"><b>jobs@10up.com</b></a>&nbsp;to your contacts list! #LI-Remote</li></ul></ul></div></div><!--[2022-11-28] [GOLD-2535] Remove payTransparencyV1 when feature flag is fully removed--><div class="section page-centered" data-qa="closing-description"><div><br></div></div><div class="section page-centered last-section-apply" data-qa="btn-apply-bottom"><a class="postings-btn template-btn-submit hex-color" data-qa="show-page-apply" href="https://jobs.lever.co/10up-2/2e66bb86-198a-469f-8efe-048ba66a39c2/apply">Apply for this job</a></div>
+Everyone gets a response.</div><div><br></div><div>Read more about <a href="https://drive.google.com/file/d/1nQ9yWRqfDAdrriYRnBNzYo7w59auYxMe/view" class="postings-link">What to Expect </a>through our Recruiting process.</div><div><br></div><div>We don't want you to miss any communication from us!
+To ensure you receive updates on your application, please add jobs@10up.com to your contacts list! #LI-Remote</div></div><div class="section page-centered last-section-apply" data-qa="btn-apply-bottom"><a class="postings-btn template-btn-submit hex-color" data-qa="show-page-apply" href="https://jobs.lever.co/10up-2/2e66bb86-198a-469f-8efe-048ba66a39c2/apply">Apply for this job</a></div>
                 </details>
                 </td>
             </tr>,<tr>